Enxhis/Assignment12-Employee-Tracker/README.md

 # Assignment12-Employee-Tracker
 ## Description
-  * This is a CLI application for building and managing company’s data using Node, Inquirer and MYSQL.
-This applicatin enables keeping track of all the employees, their roles and departments they work.
-Additionally it is possible to add new departments with new roles and employees, update the database or remove completely.
+  * This is a CLI application for building and managing a company’s data using Node, Inquirer, and MYSQL.
+This application enables keeping track of all the employees, their roles, and the departments they work in.
+Additionally, it is possible to add new departments with new roles and employees, update the database or remove them completely.

 ## Table of content
   1. [Usage](#usage)
   2. [Technology](#technology)